MijoeMathew/jQuery-plugin/README.md

 jQuery-plugin
 =============

-Contains a jQuery plugin for image captions
+Contains a jQuery plugin for image captions(Development Mode)